savonet/book/audio.md

 Here, we are (ab)using the `check_next` argument which specifies a function which is called in order to validate the next song: we register our `log_next` function which always validates the next song (it always returns `true`), but logs the metadata of the song in between.
-By default, the duration of a song is not computed precisely and estimated to 30 seconds (this can be changed with the `default_duration` parameter of `playlist`).
-We use the `length` parameter to request that we always have at least 40 seconds of estimated remaining duration (instead of 10 by default), which forces the `playlist` operator to always prepare one song in advance, which will be validated by our `log_next` function, thus providing us with its metadata.
+This works because, by default, the `playlist` operator always loads one song in advance (this number can be changed with the `prefetch` parameter), which will be validated by our `log_next` function, thus providing us with its metadata.

 #### Adding jingles on metadata